winksaville/csgrs/readme.md

 ## Todo maybe
 - implement constant radius arc support in 2d using cavalier_contours, interpolate/tessellate in from_polygons
-- extend Polygon to allow edges to store arc parameters and bulge like cavalier_contours and update split_polygon to handle line/arc intersections.
+- extend Polygon to allow edges to store bulge like cavalier_contours and update split_polygon to handle line/arc intersections.

 ---